devantler/ksail/README.md

 >
 > </details>

-KSail supports MacOS and Linox on the following architectures:
+KSail supports MacOS and Linux on the following architectures:

 - darwin-amd64 
 - darwin-arm64 